vuestorefront/vue-storefront/packages/core/docs/enterprise/feature-list.md

 **18. VSF sandboxes**

-We can run sandbox/demo instances in a few minutes, with one click.
+We can run sandbox/demo instances in a few minutes with one click.

 **19. GEO-Fancing**